 The best way to appreciate Dutch life is to travel like a local and hop on a bicycle.
 Here’s a guide to cycling in the Netherlands.

 One of the best ways to appreciate the Netherlands is to take a bicycle ride through its beautiful landscapes.
-The famously flat country boasts 20,000km of fietspaden (bicycle paths) making cycling an extraordinarily pleasant activity, and one not exclusively for the very fit or sporty; although you will have to put up with a spot of rain every now and then.
+The Netherlands boasts 20,000km of fietspaden (bicycle paths) making cycling an extraordinarily pleasant activity, and one not exclusively for the very fit or sporty; although you will have to put up with a spot of rain every now and then.

 Cycling in the Netherlands?
 Get yourself covered for every eventuality by taking our liability insurance.
 With FBTO, you're covered if someone is injured or someone else's property is damaged by your or your family while out on your bikes.
 Sign up for liability cover and get peace of mind on the bike paths by taking out a policy with FBTO.